 Class 8 Truck Orders

-As of March 2025, the Class 8 truck market continues to normalize following a period of elevated ordering activity in late 2024.
-Order volumes remain moderate, with fleets maintaining a more selective approach to capital investment.
-For-hire carriers are still cautious, influenced by tight freight margins, elevated interest rates, and long-term planning around upcoming emissions regulations.
-In contrast, vocational demand has held steady, driven by infrastructure projects and municipal spending that are less sensitive to freight cycles.
+As of March 2025, the Class 8 truck market continues to normalize following a period of elevated ordering in late 2024.
+Order activity remains measured, with for-hire carriers maintaining a cautious approach to capital investment.
+Fleets are responding to ongoing freight market softness, high interest rates, and shifting regulatory signals, including emissions rule reviews and new tariff pressures.

 Class 8 Truck Orders Snapshot